cseblog/cseblog.github.io/_posts/2021-07-23-solving-the-mountain-bike-problem.md

 > Your challenge is to write a program in Java to find the longest and then the steepest path on this map specified in the format above.
 Its max size is **1000x1000**, and all the numbers on it are **between 0 and 1500**.

 ---
-The first thing that came into my mind is "Let google it" and find the solution, after doing few searches, it was easy to find out a few solutions, some solution code is Javascript based, some Python and Java ones.
+The first thing that came into my mind is "Let's google it" and find the solution, after doing few searches, it was easy to find out a few solutions, some solution code is Javascript based, some Python and Java ones.
 You may think that why I do Google searching if I want to solve this problem?
 The answer is that is my habit of thinking after more than 10 years in this industry.
 When you have a problem, I always try to find the available solutions firstly, trying to understand the solution and optimize/adjust them according to my specific use cases.
 Unfortunately, I can't understand any of available solution, that means I have to solve it by myself.
-Below is my **Top-down approach**  to solve it

-First I draw the martrix on my blank paper,
+This is my is my **Top-down thinking approach**  to solve it.
+Starting I draw the martrix on my blank paper,

 <center>
     <img src="{{site.baseurl}}/images/matrix-1.png" alt="Figure-1" style="zoom:60%;" />
 </center>

-Because we are finding **the longest path**, so I think it makes sense to say: a first point/node of the longest path has to be the biggest point.
+Because we are finding **the longest path**, so I think it makes sense to say: a first node (mountain) of the longest path has to be the biggest node.
 So we can pick **(9)**, and from **(9)** we are able to go  **(5)**, **(7)**, **(3)**, **(2)**.

 <center><img src="{{site.baseurl}}/images/matrix-17.png" alt="figure-2" style="zoom:93%;" /></center>